The Synod supports the mission and ministry of our local churches.

 Each local church is constituted by holding regular Church Meetings.
 The Church Meeting has significant freedom to make decisions concerning the theological emphasis, leadership, membership, preferred pattern of worship and mission priorities relating to that Church.
 The church ordains and elects its own elders and is responsible for calling a Minister through the Church Meeting.
 Much of the day-to-day leadership of a local church is then undertaken by the Minister and Elders.

-General Assembly meets once every two years and deals with matters affecting the entire United Reformed Church denomination (approximately 1500 churches across 13 Synods).
+General Assembly meets once a year and deals with matters affecting the entire United Reformed Church denomination (approximately 1500 churches across 13 Synods).

-The United Reformed Church determines policy on a denomination-wide basis in areas such as the accreditation and training of ordained ministers, the movement of ministers between churches in different Synods, the development of relationships with other churches (both with other denominations in the UK and with partner churches around the world), and oversight of denomination-wide initiatives such as the Pilots children’s ministry, FURY (the Fellowship of United Reformed Youth), and multi-cultural ministry.
+The United Reformed Church determines policy on a denomination-wide basis in areas such as the accreditation and training of ordained ministers, the movement of ministers between churches in different Synods, the development of relationships with other churches (both with other denominations in the UK and with partner churches around the world), and oversight of denomination-wide initiatives such as the Pilots children’s ministry, URC Youth, and multi-cultural ministry.

 The three Councils generally operate in a bottom-up way (also known as the principle of subsidiarity).
 This means that the Church Meeting will handle the vast majority of issues relating to its mission and ministry, and only those issues that cannot be effectively addressed at this level will be dealt with by the Synod or General Assembly.